appbaseio/Docs/content/docs/hosting/byoc/connect-to-elastic-cloud.md

 **Why is a `superuser` role needed?**

-appbase.io creates and manageds system indices within your Elastic Cloud cluster for recording analytics, storing query rules, search relevance preferences, logs and more.
+appbase.io creates and manages system indices within your Elastic Cloud cluster for recording analytics, storing query rules, search relevance preferences, logs and more.
 Other roles don't allow access to these indices.

 > appbase.io connects to your Elastic Cloud cluster from a private environment and these credentials aren't exposed anywhere.